jjute/jute/README.md

 ## Installation

 Before we can start working on JJute projects with Jute Integration Framework we need to prepare our development environment.
-There are two easy ways to quickly setup the framework:

-- Each JJute project is designated as a Git submodule so they can all be cloned alongside Jute with the following command:  `git clone --recurse-submodules https://github.com/jjute/jute`

-- Clone the framework repository and run `initModules` Gradle task.
+Clone the framework repository and run `initModules` Gradle task.
+This will clone and checkout all missing modules.
 To quickly re-clone a JJute project simply delete the module directory and run the task again.
 It will detect the missing module and clone it again.

 ## Code Coverage